notaryproject/specifications/specs/trust-store-trust-policy.md

 1. **Validate Authenticity:**
     1. For the applicable trust policy, **validate trust store and identities:**
         1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with a root certificate.
 Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
-        1. For the `trustStore` configured in applicable trust-policy perform the following steps.
+        1. For the `trustStore` configured in applicable trust policy perform the following steps.
+            1. Determine the `trust-store-type`.
+For this step, it MUST be `ca` or `signingAuthority`.
-            1. Validate that certificate and certificate-chain lead to a trusted certificate present in the named store.
+            1. Validate that certificate and certificate-chain lead to a trusted certificate present in the named stores under the same `trust-store-type`.
-            1. If all the certificates in the named store have been evaluated without a match, then fail this step.
+            1. If all the certificates in the named stores under the same `trust-store-type` have been evaluated without a match, then fail this step.
-        1. If `trustedIdentities` is `*`, any signing certificate issued by a CA in `trustStore` is allowed, skip to the next validation (Validate Expiry).
+        1. If `array-of-trusted-identities` listed under the same `trust-store-type` in `trustedIdentities` is `["*"]`, then any signing certificate issued by CA in `trustStore` is allowed, skip to the next validation (Validate Expiry).
-        1. Else validate if the X.509 subject (`x509.subject`) in the `trustedIdentities` list matches with the value of corresponding attributes in the signing certificate’s subject, refer [this section](#trusted-identities-constraints) for details.
+        1. Else validate if X.509 subjects (`x509.subject`) listed under the same `trust-store-type` in `trustedIdentities` matches with the value of corresponding attributes in the signing certificate’s subject, refer [this section](#trusted-identities-constraints) for details.
 If a match is not found, fail this step.
 1. **Validate Expiry:**
     1. If an `expiry time` signed attribute is present in the signature envelope, check if the local machine’s current time(in UTC) is greater than `expiry time`.
 If yes, fail this step.
 1. **Validate Authentic Timestamp:**